 That’s part of what makes my funfetti cake recipe so great though.

-It bakes flat, so leveling your cake layers is optional.
+The layers bake flat, so leveling your cake layers is optional.
 With that in mind, you should end up with cake layers that are just a bit taller than 1 inch.

 What Does Small Batch Mean?

-In this case, it just means I’ve updated the amount of ingredients you use to make this batter, to make a smaller cake.
+In this case, it just means I’ve updated the amount of ingredients you use to make this batter to make a smaller cake.

-I wanted each cake layer to be at least an inch tall, so I knew I’d have to play around the with ratios.
+I wanted each cake layer to be at least an inch tall, so I knew I’d have to play around with the ratios.

 The best sprinkles for making a funfetti cake are rainbow jimmies.

-This is important, because it will help your batter say white while you add it to your pans.
+This is important because it will help your batter say white while you add it to your pans.

 This will allow the color of the sprinkles to really shine through once the layers are baked.

 The type of sprinkle you should NOT use are the tiny, round, rainbow sprinkles.
-They’re called nonpareils, and they are the true enemy of funfetti cake layers.
+They’re called nonpareils and they are the true enemy of funfetti cake layers.

-Nonpareils are awesome for decorating cakes, and I used them to create some sprinkle hearts on the outside of this Valentine’s day cake.
+Nonpareils are awesome for decorating cakes and I used them to create some sprinkle hearts on the outside of this Valentine’s day cake.

-But that’s the only place they should go, on the outside of a cake!!
+But that’s the only place they should go- on the outside of a cake!!

 Tips for Making the Best Small Batch Funfetti Cake: